ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The CBOR map includes the following configuration parameters, whose CBOR abbreviations are defined in {{groupcomm-parameters}} of this document.

-* 'hkdf', which specifies the HKDF Algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
+* 'hkdf', which specifies the HKDF Algorithm used in the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}), encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'hkdf' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

-* 'cred_fmt', which specifies the format of authentication credentials used in the OSCORE group, encoded as a CBOR integer.
+* 'cred_fmt', which specifies the Authentication Credential Format used in the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}), encoded as a CBOR integer.
 Possible values are the same ones admitted for the 'cred\_fmt' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'group_mode', encoded as a CBOR simple value.
-Its value is "true" (0xf5) if the OSCORE group uses the group mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, or "false" (0xf4) otherwise.
+Its value is "true" (0xf5) if the OSCORE group uses the group mode of Group OSCORE (see {{Section 8 of I-D.ietf-core-oscore-groupcomm}}), or "false" (0xf4) otherwise.

 * 'sign_enc_alg', which is formatted as follows.
 If the configuration parameter 'group_mode' has value "false" (0xf4), this parameter has as value the CBOR simple value "null" (0xf6).
-Otherwise, this parameter specifies the Signature Encryption Algorithm used in the OSCORE group to encrypt messages protected with the group mode, encoded as a CBOR text string or a CBOR integer.
+Otherwise, this parameter specifies the Signature Encryption Algorithm used in the OSCORE group to encrypt messages protected with the group mode (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}), encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'sign_enc_alg' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'sign_alg', which is formatted as follows.
 If the configuration parameter 'group_mode' has value "false" (0xf4), this parameter has as value the CBOR simple value "null" (0xf6).
-Otherwise, this parameter specifies the Signature Algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
+Otherwise, this parameter specifies the Signature Algorithm used in the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}), encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'sign_alg' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'sign_params', which is formatted as follows.
 If the configuration parameter 'group_mode' has value "false" (0xf4), this parameter has as value the CBOR simple value "null" (0xf6).
 Otherwise, this parameter specifies the additional parameters for the Signature Algorithm used in the OSCORE group, encoded as a CBOR array.
 Possible formats and values are the same ones admitted for the 'sign_params' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'pairwise_mode', encoded as a CBOR simple value.
-Its value is "true" (0xf5) if the OSCORE group uses the pairwise mode of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}, or "false" (0xf4) otherwise.
+Its value is "true" (0xf5) if the OSCORE group uses the pairwise mode of Group OSCORE (see {{Section 9 of I-D.ietf-core-oscore-groupcomm}}), or "false" (0xf4) otherwise.

 * 'alg', which is formatted as follows.
 If the configuration parameter 'pairwise_mode' has value "false" (0xf4), this parameter has as value the CBOR simple value "null" (0xf6).
-Otherwise, this parameter specifies the AEAD Algorithm used in the OSCORE group to encrypt messages protected with the pairwise mode, encoded as a CBOR text string or a CBOR integer.
+Otherwise, this parameter specifies the AEAD Algorithm used in the OSCORE group to encrypt messages protected with the pairwise mode (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}), encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'alg' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'ecdh_alg', which is formatted as follows.
 If the configuration parameter 'pairwise_mode' has value "false" (0xf4), this parameter has as value the CBOR simple value "null" (0xf6).
-Otherwise, this parameter specifies the Pairwise Key Agreement Algorithm used in the OSCORE group, encoded as a CBOR text string or a CBOR integer.
+Otherwise, this parameter specifies the Pairwise Key Agreement Algorithm used in the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}), encoded as a CBOR text string or a CBOR integer.
 Possible values are the same ones admitted for the 'ecdh_alg' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'ecdh_params', which is formatted as follows.
 If the configuration parameter 'pairwise_mode' has value "false" (0xf4), this parameter has as value the CBOR simple value "null" (0xf6).
 Otherwise, this parameter specifies the parameters for the Pairwise Key Agreement Algorithm used in the OSCORE group, encoded as a CBOR array.
 Possible formats and values are the same ones admitted for the 'ecdh_params' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.